 - Since the last real estate cycle market peak in May 2006, home prices in Des Moines have increased by 26.1%.

-Des Moines is ranked by U.S. News & World Report as the 5th-best place to live and the 46th-best place to retire in the U.S. The publication admits that the flyover state may not be a top tourist attraction, but the city is a great place to live for singles, couples, and families.
+Des Moines is ranked by U.S. News & World Report as one of the best places to live and retire in the U.S. The publication admits that the flyover state may not be a top tourist attraction, but the city is a great place to live.

 Key Quality of Life Stats: